jameyg42/admb/README.md

 value contains spaces in it - if left unquoted, the grammar will treat spaces as a delimiter between a named and unnamed parameter.

 ## Metrics Series
 Metric searches return zero or more metric series.
-The Series type is similar to but ultimately different than the Series type returned by the respective AppDynamics services.
-It consists of a timeseries - a set of time-dimensioned data points with the following values: value, min, max, baseline*, sigma* - along with a metadata
-  * - only if the `@<baseline>` is specified

-See the `metrics-ex/normalize.js` module for more information on the timeseries type.
+Unlike AppDynamics' MetricSeries where each timeseries data point contains multiple values (value, min, max, etc), ADMB data points only contain the single value specified by the <value-selector> in the search expression.
+If multiple values are specified in the value selector, multiple series are returned.

 ## Understanding Groups and the "flatten -> (re)group" Pattern
 Individual metric series exist in series groups.
 Groups are formed either by each `metric-path` in a `search-expression`